Explorers Program: Early Explorer satellites

-Continuation of the Explorer program
+Continuation of the Explorers Program

-With the establishment of NASA in 1958, the Explorer program was transferred to NASA from the U.S. Army.
+With the establishment of NASA in 1958, the Explorers Program was transferred to NASA from the U.S. Army.
 NASA continued to use the name for an ongoing series of relatively small space missions, typically an artificial satellite with a specific science focus.
 Explorer 6 in 1959 was the first scientific satellite under the project direction of NASA's Goddard Space Flight Center (GSFC) in Greenbelt, Maryland.

-The Interplanetary Monitoring Platform (IMP) was launched in 1963, and involved a network of eleven Explorer satellites designed to collect data on space radiation in support of the Apollo program.
+The Interplanetary Monitoring Platform (IMP) was launched in 1963 and involved a network of eleven Explorer satellites designed to collect data on space radiation in support of the Apollo program.
 The IMP program was a major step forward in spacecraft electronics design, as it was the first space program to use integrated circuit (IC) chips and MOSFETs (MOS transistors).
 The IMP-A (Explorer 18) in 1963 was the first spacecraft to use IC chips, and the IMP-D (Explorer 33) in 1966 was the first to use MOSFETs.

 Over the following two decades, NASA has launched over 50 Explorer missions, some in conjunction to military programs, usually of an exploratory or survey nature or had specific objectives not requiring the capabilities of a major space observatory.
 Explorer satellites have made many important discoveries on: Earth's magnetosphere and the shape of its gravity field; the solar wind; properties of micrometeoroids raining down on the Earth; ultraviolet, cosmic and X-rays from the Solar System and beyond; ionospheric physics; Solar plasma; solar energetic particles; and atmospheric physics.
 These missions have also investigated air density, radio astronomy, geodesy, and gamma-ray astronomy.

-With drops in NASA's budget, Explorer missions became infrequent in the early 1980s.
+With decreases in NASA's budget, Explorer missions became infrequent in the early 1980s.